kovaacs/PWABuilder/docs/home/pwa-workshop.md

    <img src="assets/home/workshop/7-partner-center-registration.png" alt="Partner Center registration page">
 </div>

 4. After you finish your input on basic information, you will land on the Registration - Payment page.
 If you are registered as a student ambassador, you should have access to Visual Studio Enterprise subscription.
-This provides a promo code so you can save $19 in the registration process.
+This provides a promo code, so you can save $19 in the registration process.
 To do this, head over to [Visual Studio subscriptions page](https://aka.ms/learn-pwa/workshop/my.visualstudio.com/Benefits) and log in with the account with the Visual Studio Enterprise subscription benefit.
 Browse the page to find Windows Developer Account benefit and click View Code button.
 Copy the code in the format of XXXXX-XXXXX-XXXXX-XXXXX-XXXXX.

 <div class="docs-image">
    <img src="assets/home/workshop/7-vs-benefits.png" alt="Visual Studio benefits">